Chicago Homes: A Portrait of the City's Everyday Architecture

 - A Neighborhood Lens.
 See how Chicago’s housing evolution is reflected in its unique and varied communities.

 Carla Bruni has spent close to twenty years preserving, studying, and writing about historic architecture across dozens of U.S. cities and four continents.
 She teaches graduate students at the School of the Art Institute of Chicago, where she holds a Master of Science degree in Historic Preservation.
-Carla also works to support the 30,000+ members of the Chicago Bungalow Association, overseeing energy efficiency retrofits, creating history and home maintenance resources, and leading the charge to list thousands of vintage homes on the National Register of Historic Places.
-Her professional work and involvement in community repair and revitalization has taken her to every corner of Chicago, her native city, where she currently resides with Mr Nancy, her above-average cat.
+Carla has been a recurring guest discussing architecture and environmental issues on WGN and WLS Radio, and her work has been featured on StoryCorps Chicago, Newcity, NBC Nightly News, PRX, NPR, the Chicago Reader, Chicago Magazine, the Chicago Tribune, The Washington Post, and various other national and international publications.
+Carla also works to support the Chicago Bungalow Association, overseeing energy efficiency work, creating history and home maintenance resources, and leading the charge to list thousands of vintage homes in the National Register of Historic Places.
+Her professional work and involvement in community repair and revitalization has taken her to every corner of Chicago, her native city, where she currently resides with Mr. Nancy, her above-average cat

 Stay Updated.